Prostate Cancer Screening: Should I Have a PSA Test?

 Unlike many other cancers, it is usually slow-growing.
 For most men, this slow growth means they have time to learn all they can before deciding whether to have treatment or which treatment to have.

 Early prostate cancer usually doesn't cause symptoms.
 When prostate cancer is found early, before it has spread outside the prostate gland, it may be cured with radiation or surgery to remove the prostate.
+Or if the cancer is growing very slowly, active surveillance or watchful waiting is an option.
 As prostate cancer grows or spreads, symptoms may develop, including urinary problems (such as blood in the urine) and bone pain.

 The prostate-specific antigen (PSA) test is a blood test.
 PSA is released into a man's blood by the cells of his prostate gland.
 Low amounts of PSA may be found in the blood of healthy men.
 The amount of PSA in the blood normally increases as a man's prostate enlarges with age.
 And it increases after ejaculation and after trauma to the prostate caused by such things as a long bike ride.
 It is also increased by inflammation of the prostate gland (prostatitis) and by prostate cancer.